Johannes Ruysch: Works

+Ruysch is chiefly known for his world map of 1507, published in the Rome editions of Ptolemy's Geographia in 1507 and 1508.
+The map is among the earliest printed representations to incorporate geographical information about lands encountered in the western Atlantic following late 15th-century voyages.

+The map reflects contemporary geographical knowledge derived from the voyages of Christopher Columbus and John Cabot, as well as information from Portuguese sources and the travel accounts of Marco Polo.

 Publicizing the shape of the world

 This situation changed drastically from 1506 to 1507 when three separate efforts to produce world maps were published.
 The Contarini-Rosselli map of 1506 (now in the British Library) and Martin Waldseemüller's map of the world and globe of 1507 were very influential, but not very widely published.
 There is only one original copy of each in existence, and both of these copies were discovered in the 20th century.
 By contrast, Johannes Ruysch's 1507 map of the world was much more widely published and many copies were produced and still exist.
 It therefore had a very large influence.